difference between process costing and job costing

 Job costing, on the other hand, is a method of costing used to determine the cost of producing a unique product or providing a service.
 Job costing requires the identification of each cost element for a specific project or job.
 This costing method is common in industries such as construction, electronics, and printing.

-See also difference between consumer and customer
+See also difference between function and stored procedure

 In job costing, each job or project is assigned a unique job number, and all costs incurred in the production process are tracked per job.
 This includes direct and indirect costs such as labor, materials, overheads, and equipment usage.
 The cost per unit is then calculated by dividing the total cost of the job by the number of units produced.